bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-9-loop-algorithms.rst

 - compute a sum or average of a set of values
 - determine a minimum or maximum value
 - identify if an integer is or is not evenly divisible by another integer
+- identify the individual digits in an integer
 - determine the frequency with which a specific criterion is met